Food vs. fuel: Other factors

-That food prices went up at the same time fuel prices went up is not surprising and should not be entirely blamed on biofuels.
+The fact that food prices went up at the same time fuel prices went up is not surprising and should not be entirely blamed on biofuels.
 Energy costs are a significant cost for fertilizer, farming, and food distribution.
 Also, China and other countries have had significant increases in their imports as their economies have grown.
-Sugar is one of the main feedstocks for ethanol and prices are down from 2 years ago.
+Sugar is one of the main feedstocks for ethanol, and prices are down from two years ago.
 Part of the food price increase for international food commodities measured in US dollars is due to the dollar being devalued.
 Protectionism is also an important contributor to price increases.
 36% of world grain goes as fodder to feed animals, rather than people.

-Over long time periods population growth and climate change could cause food prices to go up.
-However, these factors have been around for many years and food prices have jumped up in the last 3 years, so their contribution to the current problem is minimal.
+Over long periods of time, population growth and climate change could cause food prices to go up.
+However, these factors have been around for many years and food prices have jumped up in the last three years, so their contribution to the current problem is minimal.